ansible-collections/ibm_zos_core/migration-guide.md

 ---

-## 🚨 Breaking Changes
+## 🚨 Breaking and Non-breaking Changes

-This section includes all the module options that have been renamed.
+Breaking changes are all the module options that have been renamed where the old names will no longer work.
 It also includes any return values which have been renamed.

+Non-breaking changes are all the module options that have been renamed for consistency across the collection, but still have the old module option name available as an alias.
+It is recommended to switch playbook tasks to use the new moddule names.
+This section also includes new return values.

+#### zos_apf
+non-breaking:
+* module option: persistent.data_set --> persistent.name. persistent.data_set_name will remain functional.
+* new return value: stdout_lines
+* new return value: stderr_lines

 #### zos_archive
+breaking:
 * module option renamed: format.name --> format.type
 * module option renamed: format.format_options --> format.options
 * module option renamed: format.use_adrdssu --> format.adrdssu
 * module option renamed: format.format_options.terse_pack --> format.options.spack
   * the type of the option has changed from string to bool.
+  * ``spack=True`` uses 'spack' as the compression algorithm, while ``spack=False`` uses the pack algorithm.

+non-breaking:
+* new return value: dest

 #### zos_bakup_restore
 * TODO

+#### zos_blockinfile
+non-breaking:
+* New module option alias: insertafter can be referenced as 'after'
+* New module option alias: insertbefore can be referenced as 'before'
+* new return value: stdout_lines
+* new return value: stderr_lines

 #### zos_copy
 * module option renamed: is_binary --> binary